hgaard/blog.hgaard.dk/content/drafts/you-should-use-git-even-thoug-you-cant.md

 ## Why

 As a consultant I work in places where source control is not always updated to the latest version.
 This sometimes means that git is not the preferred tool for source control.

 So when you can't take control of the infrastructure dont let that be an excuse to

-* The TFS version control lacks basic concepts that impeds CI and CD
+* The TFS version control lacks basic concepts that impeeds CI and CD
   * Lack of easy branching
     * Problem for building separate branches
     * Bigger problem for introducing short lived feature branches